TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.24.md

 ---

-That which is, is far off and exceeding deep; who can find it out?
+That which is, is far off and exceedingly deep.
+Who can find it out?